 2.)
 Females live in herds of around 10, plus their young, with 1 dominant male.
 Bachelor herds number up to 50 strong.

 3.)
 Guanacos can run up to 35 mph!
 Not too shabby.

 4.)
 The babies, called chulengos, can walk up to 5 minutes after being born.
 Now that’s fast development.

 5.)
 A guanaco is a herbivore (eats plants) that has a 3 chambered stomach to help them break down the poor quality grasses that make up most of their diet.

 But wait, there’s more on the guanaco!

 6.)
-Tehuelche people of the Patagonian steppe believed that the sighting of a two-headed guanaco meant sickness was coming.
+The Tehuelche people of the Patagonian steppe believed that the sighting of a 2-headed guanaco meant sickness was coming.
 They must not get sick much.
-I mean, how often does one see a two headed guanaco?
+I mean, how often does one see a 2-headed guanaco?

 7.)
 Pregnancy lasts 11 months and ends up with 1 baby.

 During battles, the males will typically go for the legs and the testicles; biting them to win fights.
 OUCH!